MartinSchmidt/eo-auth/doc/contrib/pycharm/README.md

 ---

 ## Configure a Pipenv environment
-Afterwards the environment must be configured in PyCharm like done here:
+Afterwards the environment must be configured in PyCharm which are explained how to do here:

 https://www.jetbrains.com/help/pycharm/pipenv.html#pipenv-existing-project

 ---
 ### Install the pipenv from the pipfile
+Then the pipenv needs to install the packages from the pipfile:

 ```
 pipenv install
 ```

-sync the versions:
+and sync the versions(may not be needed):

 ```
 pipenv sync --dev